peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Absorption bands of gases important to solar absorption (discussed in the following sections) can be seen in
 Figure\ \ref{fig:zenith-transmittance-gases},
-and Figure\ \ref{fig:shortwave-heating-rate-gases} shows heating rates attributed to the major shortwave absorbing atmospheric gases.
+Figure\ \ref{fig:atmospheric-composition} shows concentration of gases in the atmosphere, and Figure\ \ref{fig:shortwave-heating-rate-gases} shows heating rates attributed to the major shortwave absorbing atmospheric gases.